Praful/allcatsrgrey/README.md

 ```
 pip install -r requirements.txt
 ```
-If you want to scrape documents URLS referenced by categories, you'll need to install the Chrome browser and the chrome driver from [here](https://googlechromelabs.github.io/chrome-for-testing/) and edit `category_urls.py` to set the path of `chrome` and `chromedriver`.
-By default, the code uses the pre-scraped `category-urls.txt` file since it's a lengthy process to scrape the category URLs.
+If you want to scrape documents URLS referenced by categories or the downloads, you'll need to install the Chrome browser and the chrome driver from [here](https://googlechromelabs.github.io/chrome-for-testing/) and edit `category_urls.py` and `allcatsrgrey_downloads.py` to set the path of `chrome` and `chromedriver`.
+By default, `category_urls.py` uses the pre-scraped `category-urls.txt` file since it's a lengthy process to scrape the category URLs.

 # Scripts